 10. The Vital Role of Value Standards

-Each of us has value standards governing our performance in every aspect of life, from non-essentials like how we load the dishwasher to vital matters like integrity and morality.
-When we live up to our value standards, we like ourselves and enjoy high self-esteem.
-But when our behavior falls short, we don’t like ourselves, have low self-esteem and may experience guilt stress.
+Each of us has values and standards governing our performance in every aspect of life, from non-essentials like how we organize our drawers to vital matters like integrity and morality.
+When we live up to our value standards, we like ourselves and we enjoy high self-esteem.
+But when our behavior falls short, we don’t like ourselves, we have low self-esteem, and we may experience guilt stress.

 Graf Stress Management has discovered three interesting facts about our value standards:

 1) Value standards can be raised, but not lowered.
-As we gain new insight, our standards may rise.
-In other words, once we recognize a higher standard than the one we’ve previously held, we unconsciously make the higher behavior our new baseline.
-Having done so, we cannot move back to the lower standard.
-We are always free to live beneath our standards, but we will experience the shortfall as guilt stress.
-Like it or not, it appears that we’re hard-wired to follow an upward path.
+As we acquire new insights, our standards may be raised.
+That is, once we recognize a higher standard than the one we’ve previously held, we unconsciously make it our new baseline and we cannot revert to the lower standard again as our baseline.
+We may choose to live beneath our standards, but we will experience the shortfall as guilt stress.
+Whether we like it or not, we appear to be hard-wired in an upward direction.

 2) Certain key value standards are inborn, not learned.
-The standards that appear to be most important to us, such as honesty, morality, forgiveness and so forth, are already in place at birth.
-I have yet to work with a single person who, during the course of the Stress Evaluation, was not found to have been born with high moral value standards.
-Instruction and example received in the home or elsewhere can reinforce or undermine the choice to live up to these standards, but the values themselves seem to be in place at birth.
+The standards that appear to be most important to us, such as honesty, morality, forgiveness and so forth, are in place at birth.
+I have not worked with a single person whom we did not find to have been born with high moral value standards.
+Teachings in the home and elsewhere may reinforce or undermine the choice to live up to these standards, but the values themselves appear to be in place at birth, from what we learn during the Stress Evaluation.

 During the Stress Evaluation we found that at the time of the initial breakdown, the young man had felt devastated after violating a value standard that was very important to him, one he’d made an outright pledge to uphold.
 He was fearful that the college environment posed a high-risk situation for him to repeat the offense and he no longer trusted himself to withstand the temptation.
 Plus, he felt he didn’t deserve the privilege of college after what he’d done.
 The breakdown had given him an escape from the risk of temptation while also punishing him for his behavior.